top of page

 Defensible Space and Mitigation

-Doing Defensible Space and Mitigation on your lot are important for maintaining the health of the forest, reducing fire risk, and to maintain or obtain fire insurance.
-There are many factors involved in doing this work and Forest Manager, Jim Gelsomini, is available to help develop a plan and provide the necessary permits at no cost.
+Doing Defensible Space and Mitigation on your lot are important for maintaining the health of the forest, reducing fire risk, and keeping or obtaining fire insurance.
+There are many factors involved in doing this work and Forest Manager, Jim Gelsomini, is available to help develop a plan and provide the necessary permits.
 Jim can also provide documentation of the work done on your lot and overall Arrowhead fire prevention and suppression items that can of assistance in obtaining fire insurance.

 The plan can include doing the work yourself over several years or he can provide a list of local contractors and assist with grant opportunities that could get the work done in one season.
 The grants, that can cover part of the cost, are available through the Western Region Wildfire Council.
 Submitting a grant application would normally require assistance from the State Forester for a fee.
 Jim Gelsomini can provide that assistance to Arrowhead residents, at no charge.